SciBorgs/SciGuides/docs/projects/basic-subsystems/GeneralSubsystemStructure.md

 ## Sim File

-The sim file is a file which implements the IO file, and sets up a simulated version of the subsystem.nIt serves as a way to test the subsystem virtually, without connecting to the physical robot. (very useful because physical robot testing time is very small)
+The sim file is a file which implements the IO file, and sets up a simulated version of the subsystem.
+It serves as a way to test the subsystem virtually, without connecting to the physical robot. (very useful because physical robot testing time is very small)

 In the file: